This article is designed to give a simple overview of the subject of fascia and is not by any means a comprehensive treatise on the subject.

 Sugar is a particular demon as far as the ability to lay down a fatty layer.
 If we think of this tissue as another form of energy, it’s easy to see how if we take in a large source of energy like a chocolate bar, we will need to store it somewhere.
 The fatty layer is an enthusiastic repository for this energy which, if not burned off will simply be converted into fat cells and stored for use another time.
 If there is another time of course.

 The layers of the body that we create in dissection are not actual layers as such.
 We call them layers and label them in order to be able to study them and understand more about what they do.
 In essence every part of the body is the same functional unit and certain tissues will be more solid and stable and others will be slippery and gliding, acting as smooth interfaces between tissues.
+The filmy layer that Gil refers to will have properties, but only where they are associated with the tissues above, below or around them.
+It is humans that have created the layers and who have then subsequently named them and studied them.
+Whilst there is no easy way around this process with the human brain as relatively clumsy as it is, it’s important to remember that these tissues, whilst interesting, are pointless unless subsequently incorporated into the bigger picture.

 Deep Fascia